juliexxia/library/README.md

 ## SET UP

-This is a python/flask based service.
+This is a python/flask based service that tracks requests for library books.

 ### install necessary tooling
 0. Install python3 (preferably using [pyenv](https://github.com/pyenv/pyenv) for easy version management)